White Sangria Mocktail

 Method

-- Just before serving, add the chilled club soda.
-Stir gently once or twice — no more.
-Carbonation is fragile.
+- Just before serving, pour in the chilled club soda.
+Stir very gently once or twice to combine without flattening the bubbles.
+Proper carbonation should feel lively and lift the citrus aromatics.

-- Fill glasses with ice, pour over the white sangria mocktail, and garnish with orange peel twists.
+- Fill serving glasses with fresh ice, pour the sangria over the ice, and garnish with orange peel twists or a fresh citrus slice.
+Serve immediately while the drink is vibrant and effervescent.